xientist/Bloggle/readme.md

-git commit - create a new commit with files in staging area git log - view recent commits git commit -am - adds modified status and a message
+git commit - create a new commit with files in staging area git log - view recent commits git commit -am - adds modified status and a message rm -rf .git - clears the initialized repositroy (be sure to commit everything to the last project)